itsrow47/itsRohit47/README.md

 #### Latest Projects

-- **Ontrack** - Contribute to an Open Source Learning Managaement System (LMS) developed within the School of IT at Deakin University used by Australia's Top Universities including Monash, Deakin, & UNSW.
+- **Ontrack** - Currently I am Contributing to an Open Source Learning Management System (LMS) developed within the School of IT at Deakin University and used by Australia's Top Universities including Monash, Deakin, & UNSW.
-- **Invoice Traceker** - Developed a full-stack web based invoice tracker software including features like Authentication, Loading UIs, Server Side Rendering, Data Fetching, Pagination, Client side search using url queries, a beautiful landing page and so on.
+- **Invoice Tracker** - Developed a full-stack web-based invoice tracker software including features like Authentication, Loading UIs, Server Side Rendering, Data Fetching, Pagination, Client side search using URL queries, a beautiful landing page and so on.
-- **Personal Website** - Developed myself a portfolio website using Next.js and Tailwind CSS, deployed on Vercel.
+- **Personal Website** - Developed a portfolio website using Next.js and Tailwind CSS, deployed on Vercel.

 <hr>